-- the Group and Company's ability to settle its obligations as they become due and payable in the next 12 months; - the solvency and liquidity position of the Group and Company (including an assessment before and after any dividend declaration): - the cash generation ability of the Group and Company, including a review of projected cash flows over the next 5 vears: and - the current and forecast debt utilisation of the Group and Company.
+- the Group and Company's ability to settle its obligations as they become due and payable in the next 12 months; - the solvency and liquidity position of the Group and Company (including an assessment before and after any dividend declaration); - the cash generation ability of the Group and Company, including a review of projected cash flows over the next 5 years; and - the current and forecast debt utilisation of the Group and Company.

 The Group has access to a revolving credit facility of R100 million, with an option to increase the revolving credit facility by an additional R100 million.
-At 31 December 2023, the Group has no external debt.
-In January 2024, the Group utilised the R100 million rolling credit facility to fund its acquisition of the additional shares in Milpark Education.
+At 31 December 2024, the Group has no external debt.
 The Group has also met all covenant requirements up to the date of the annual financial statement.
-Refer to Note 15 for the terms of the facility.
+Refer to Note 16 for the terms of the facility.